openutm/deployment/oauth_infrastructure.md

 In this document, we will setup

-- Flight Blender via Docker and then
+- Flight Blender via Kubernetes and then
 - use the importers to submit some flight information
 - and finally query the flight data using the API via a tool like Postman.